getodk/docs/src/central-install-digital-ocean.rst

  - If you are technically savvy and understand what an SSH key is, there is a field here that you will want to fill in.
 If not, don't worry about it.

 .. tip::
-  If you choose a 1GB machine and you have problems with exporting attachments, you may wish to :ref:`add a swapfile <central-install-digital-ocean-swap>`.
+  If you choose a 1GB machine and you have problems with exporting attachments, read :ref:`this troubleshooting tip <export-fails-and-produces-corrupt-zip>`.

 Once you click on **Create**, you'll be taken back to the Droplet management page.
 It may think for a moment, and then your new server should appear.
 Next to it will be an IP address, which should look something like ``183.47.101.24``.
 This is where your server is publicly located on the Internet.
 Don't worry, nobody can do anything with it until you let them.